Hareendiran/Project_3/README.md

 2. Open your web browser and navigate to `http://localhost:8000`.

 3. Load the content you want to view and click on buttons to use AI features.

+This project was worked on by :

+Hareendiran N Akshay B Rex Joseph J Skanda K S